 There are several methods that we can use to extract the data we need.
-First, as well known, many websites have provided public APIs which can be used to get access to their data sets, like Twitter REST API, Facebook Graph API, and etc. By sending the formatted http request, the data frames will be returned to us in JSON file.
+First, as well known, many websites have provided public APIs which can be used to get access to their data sets, like Twitter REST API, Facebook Graph API, etc. By sending the formatted HTTP request, the data frames will be returned to us in a JSON file.
 Nevertheless, there are times when certain data fields are not included in the public data sets, thus unable to satisfy people’s need for a complete set of data.
 In this case, we can build our own extractor by programming using Python or Ruby.
 Yet, the cost of learning is way high for non-programmers apparently.
-Thus I would like to propose a new approach - Automated Web Extractor/Scraper, which we can use to extract web data automatically.
+Thus I would like to propose a new approach – An automated Web Extractor/Scraper, which we can use to extract web data automatically.
 Users will be set free from complex setting configurations or coding, and a substantial amount of time would be saved for a much more efficient extraction process.
-There have been many kinds of extraction tools around the web, like Octoparse, Import.io, Mozenda, and etc. In this writing, I’d like to share with you about one of these extraction tools – Octoparse based on my own experience.
-Most important of all, you should really choose an appropriate tool based on you specific extraction requirements.
-The good news is that many of these tools are really working their ways to provide progressively more powerful and easy applications to users.
+There have been many kinds of extraction tools around the web, like Octoparse, Import.io, Mozenda, etc. In this writing, I’d like to share with you about one of these extraction tools – Octoparse based on my own experience.
+Most important of all, you should really choose an appropriate tool based on your specific extraction requirements.
+The good news is that many of these tools are really working their way to provide progressively more powerful and easy applications to users.

 The workflow for the Advanced Mode is rather intuitive.
 There are tips for each function and the icons and operations are quite straightforward and self-explanatory.
 By simulating and learning a series of human web browsing behaviors, like opening a web page in the built-in browser, pointing and clicking the web elements by selecting the related options in the pop-up designer window, Octoparse turns repetitive manual extraction work into automated web extraction process and retrieve the structured data users need.

-Additionally, Octoparse provides Cloud Service for faster extraction in large scales as it utilizes multiple cloud servers to run the tasks simultaneously based on distributed computing.
+Additionally, Octoparse provides Cloud Service for faster extraction on large scales as it utilizes multiple cloud servers to run the tasks simultaneously based on distributed computing.
 To use the Cloud Service, You will need to upgrade your account to Standard or Pro.
 Once upgraded, you can schedule your cloud-based tasks, leave all the work to the cloud and come back for a complete set of data.
 It should be noted here that Standard accounts are limited to 6 cloud servers working concurrently and 14 for Pro accounts.